icub-tech-iit/training-icub-superbuild-sandbox/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/icub-tech-iit/icub-setup-installation)

+## Assignment :teacher:

+Open the gitpod :point_up: and try to follow the instructions for the setup of `icub-head` and then `icubsrv`.

 ## Introduction

 This repository contains instructions and sandboxes for the SW setup of iCub cluster using the [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild).